osm0sis/AnyKernel3/README.md

 `NO_MAGISK_CHECK=1` may be added to disable detection of Magisk and related kernel/dtb repatching for special zips which don't require that.

+`NO_HTTOOLS_VBMETA_PATCH=1` may be added to skip vbmeta process when using httools, since GKI is bootable with verity/verification ON, as long avb is not enforced for boot stage partitions

 ## // Command Methods ##
 ```
 ui_print "<text>" [...]